SSI: An Alternative for Those Unqualified for Social Security Disability

-Social Security Disability is a type of insurance that provides financial disability benefits to those who qualify; but what happens if you don’t qualify?
+Social Security Disability Insurance (SSDI) is a type of insurance that provides financial disability benefits to those who qualify; but what happens if you don’t qualify?
 Maybe you were in a long-term relationship where your romantic partner paid the bills and have since separated and become disabled.
-You may not have sufficient recent work history to be entitled to benefits in your own name; since you weren’t married though, you cannot receive Social Security benefits based solely on the work history of your former romantic partner.
+You may not have sufficient recent work history to be entitled to benefits in your own name; since you weren't married though, you cannot receive Social Security benefits based solely on the work history of your former romantic partner.

-SSI is an Alternative
+Supplemental Security Income (SSI) is an Alternative

 This is just one of the many situations in which a disabled individual finds themselves unable to collect Social Security Disability benefits.
 This can induce a sense of panic in many disabled individuals, a feeling of being stuck: your disability prevents you from working, which prevents you from paying for essentials like food, shelter, and clothing.
 The good news is that while it is the most well-known program, Social Security Disability is not the only potential source of benefits for disabled individuals.
-Supplemental Security Income is a great alternative for many who find themselves in this difficult situation.
+Supplemental Security Income (SSI) is a great alternative for many who find themselves in this difficult situation.

 SSI Purpose and Qualifications